dataesr/teds/doc_network/teds.md

 }
 ```

-After that we used Highcharts, a graphic tool to visualize the graphs.
+After that, we used Highcharts, a graphic tool to visualize the graphs.
 At the same time, we plot the graphs also with python by making elastic-search requests.

 ## 2.4 Create a database